lpereira/lwan/README.md

 -----------

 Although it uses [epoll](https://en.wikipedia.org/wiki/Epoll) and the Linux variant of sendfile(), it is fairly portable to other event-based pollers, like [kqueue](https://en.wikipedia.org/wiki/Kqueue).
 An old version of lwan has been [successfully ported to FreeBSD](https://github.com/rakuco/lwan/tree/kqueue-port).
 Eventually, some event library such as [libev](http://libev.schmorp.de) or [libevent](http://libevent.org) will be used to aid in portability.

-Work is underway to port it to [OSv](http://osv.io), an operating system designed specifically for virtual machines.

 Building
 --------